Jermane Krishnan

 Depleted microbial biodiversity of the gut microbiota in people consuming a Western diet is associated with increasing incidence of obesity, coronary vascular disease, metabolic syndrome and certain malignancies.
 The diversity of the gut microbiome may reflect a long-term link to the potential for disease development.

-Physiological and Psychological Stress and the Gut Microbiome
+Physiological and Psychological Stress and the Gut Microbiota

 Stress can be acute or chronic, predictable and controllable or unpredictable and uncontrollable, mild or severe, and and the perception of stress may vary between people, but stress contributes to susceptibility to disease.